cwgoes/pluranimity.org/_posts/2019-02-13-comparative-advantages-distributed-ledgers.md

 why dlt
 - incentivize creation by capturing a portion of future economic value
 - credibly commit not to extract rent or arbitrarily enforce rules
+- permissionless innovation: interfaces, cross-common connections, no organizational relationship/trust cost

+cite: Tyler Cowen post

 #### Objections

 objections to desirability

-Scott Alexander, uncontrollable even in principle
+- Scott Alexander, uncontrollable even in principle hinges a lot on - is "libertarian" aspect of blockchain endemic or social?
   I admit the concern but consider this the scenario of lesser concern - why?
 1. platform reputation very important, 2. covenants around law, 3. worse danger: governments or less scrupulous companies co-opting parts of tech for totalitarian ends.

+objections to feasibility

+- technical concerns
+  will be solved in time (and not much time, although perhaps more than the market swings) - cite Starkware DEX prover, Tendermint BFT
+- necessity of "flexibility" instead of rigity more likely concern dlt can interface with meatspace, implement meatspace - cite Kleros alternative adjudication

 ### Benevolent Totalitarianism

 #### What

-what is it: effective world government without the risk of capture
+Benevolent totalitarianism is extremely specific global policing with negligible error rates.

 #### Why